Facundo95/monte_carlo_crystal_order/README.md

 **A. Parameter Input (`input.txt`)**

 You must create an `input.txt` file in the project directory using the format `KEY VALUE`.
 This file dictates the simulation run settings.
+It's not necessary to name the file as the example, you can use any name and extension you want.

 ```
 # Example content for input.txt